Why do I abandon myself in relationships?

 If you found your way here through a search, that alone matters.
 It means something in you is already paying attention.

-A practice many of us find supportive is Tara Brach's RAIN framework, which offers a simple way to recognize and respond to inner experience with compassion.
+A practice many find supportive is Tara Brach's RAIN framework, which offers a simple way to recognize and respond to inner experience with compassion.